tiepdotme/serenade-wind/_posts/2020-05-14-lavender-and-sage.md

 >
 >50+ Mittens, socks, etc.

 Bear in mind that this is also one of the areas targeted for downsizing since they all cannot come aboard our sailboat with us.
 We have a plan for this, which we will reveal in the upcoming weeks.
+Check out our story about [branding](/posts/branding/) Serenade Wind.

 {% include responsive-embed url="https://www.youtube.com/embed/ApmwOOjadYI" ratio="16:9" %}